farirpgs/fari-app/lib/docs/fate-stunts.md

 ### New Actions

 - **Ball Toss.** Throwing a basketball isn't very different from throwing a knife.
-You may use your Athletics skill in place of Shoot for thrown weapons. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use your Athletics skill in place of Shoot for thrown weapons.
 - **Equestrian.** You can use Athletics instead of Drive whenever you are riding a horse. (adapted from Spirit of the Century SRD, §6.5.3)
 - **Graceful Silence.** Your natural poise and grace enable you to pass quietly and undetected.
-You may use your Athletics skill in place of Stealth whenever silence alone would help you move undetected. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use your Athletics skill in place of Stealth whenever silence alone would help you move undetected.
 - **Marathon Training.** You know how to conserve your energy when undergoing lengthy athletic activity.
 You may use Athletics instead of Physique during long-distance running, multi-day climbs, and the like. (adapted from Spirit of the Century SRD, §6.5.2)
 - **Second-Story Girl.** You can use Athletics in place of Burglary for all overcome actions, provided you don’t have to bypass a lock or interact with other security measures.
 (Fate Core, p.299)
 - **Whirlwind Step.** When you assume the stance of the whirlwind, roll Athletics against Fair (+2) opposition.
 If you succeed, you may run on vertical surfaces and leap unlikely distances without making rolls to do so, until your next turn ends.
 If you succeed with style, you may instead gain these benefits for the rest of the scene.
 (Fate System Toolkit, p.35)